protesilaos/blau-light-syntax/README.md

 # Blau syntax theme (light variant)

-A low-to-medium-contrast theme inspired by the colours of FC Barcelona.
+A medium-contrast theme inspired by the colours of FC Barcelona.
 Blue is the most prevalent accent, followed by red, and violet.

 *Blau* comes in light and dark variants.